philtoms/dom-circuit/README.md

   }
 ```

-State change propagation will jump to the referenced circuit reducer and then bubble up from that point until it reaches the circuit terminal.
+Circuit state will jump to the referenced circuit signal selector and propagate to terminal.
+The `signal` function returns the signalled state.
+In this example above, propagation is halted by returning undefined.
+Otherwise propagation would continue to terminal in the expected manner.

 ### Bind to deferred state change